nashville-software-school/client-side-mastery/book-4-nashville-kennels/chapters/AUTHENTICATION.md

 Once you have made all these changes, you should be presented with the Register/Login view.
 Create an account by filling out the registration form.
 When you complete that, you will immediately see your main view.

 You will also now see a new entry in your local storage.

+**NOTE ABOUT A "USER ALREADY EXISTS" ERROR:** If you're seeing this message the first time registering a user, try going into your database json file and adding an `email` to any objects in the `customers` array